We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - misrepresent an employment relationship as an independent contracting arrangement

-- dismiss or threaten to dismiss an employee for the purpose of engaging them as a contractor
+- dismiss or threaten to dismiss an employee so they can hire them as a contractor for the same work

 - say something false to persuade an employee to become a contractor.